How to Use a Heart Rate Monitor for Strength Training

-I’m very pleased to let you know there is a use for your heart rate monitor while you’re actually resistance training.
+I’m very pleased to let you know there is a use for your heart rate monitor for strength training while you’re actually doing resistance training.
 But also more importantly it can be used to monitor your recovery away from training.

-Your heart rate monitor can tell you appropriate training zones to aim for during your training.
+Your heart rate monitor for strength training can tell you appropriate training zones to aim for during your training.

 The best place to start any analysis is with your maximum heart rate.
 There’s a number of ways you can do this, but the simplest is 220 minus your age.